zettlrobert/zerodev-current/README.md

 ![cover](docs/cover.png)

-Personal page and portfolio me.
+My personal page and portfolio.

 Client built in React, backend is a nodejs-server(Express).
 I will provide APIs and Documentation on this site.